evnm/research-in-production/erlang.md

 [Erlang](http://www.erlang.org/) is a programming language used to build massively scalable soft real-time systems with requirements on high availability.
 Erlang's runtime system has built-in support for concurrency, distribution, and fault tolerance.

-Erlang is complimented by OTP, a set of libraries and design principles providing middle-ware to develop these systems.
+Erlang is complemented by OTP, a set of libraries and design principles providing middle-ware to develop these systems.
 OTP includes its own distributed database, applications to interface towards other languages, debugging and release handling tools.

 ## Research produced